redbrogdon/github_reporter/USAGE.md

 *   `--end-date`: The end date for the report in `YYYY-MM-DD` format.

     If `--start-date` is not provided, the tool will default to producing a report covering the previous weekday (or the previous Friday, Saturday, and Sunday if run on a Monday).
 If `--end-date` is not provided, the tool will default to yesterday's date.
 *   `--exclude-author`: Exclude pull requests authored by these GitHub handles.
 This option can be specified multiple times to exclude multiple authors.
+If not provided, the following authors will be excluded by default: `engine-flutter-autoroll`, `flutter-roller`, and `app/dependabot`.
 *   `--github-token`: Your GitHub Personal Access Token.
 (Required unless `GITHUB_TOKEN` environment variable is set)
 *   `--gemini-key`: Your Gemini API Key.
 (Required unless `GEMINI_API_KEY` environment variable is set)
 *   `--help`: Show a brief description of the app's functionality, a sample invocation, and then each of the flags/options and what they do.